daos-stack/daos/docs/QSG/docker.md

 @@@Need to add in the ethernet flag above to specify Ethernet adapter `DAOS_IFACE_NAME` Note:- `DAOS_IFACE_NAME`: Fabric network interface used by the DAOS engine (default "eth0")

-For aditional docker file arguments see <link>
+For additional docker, file arguments see <link>

 ## Running the DAOS Containers

-### Via Docker Commands  @@section below needs simplification to one path, but as I cant getthis to run yet, I need guidance or a working docker image tag
+### Via Docker Commands  @@section below needs simplification to one path, but as I can’t get this to run yet, I need guidance or a working docker image tag

 Once the images are created, the containers could be directly started with docker with the following
 commands: